uilicious/uilicious-docs-v3/reference/page-navigation/switch-tabs.md

 # Switch Tabs

-Use the `I.switchTab` command to switch to another tab.
+You can use the `I.switchTab` command to switch to another tab.

+## Automatic switch to new tabs

+Note that whenever any command (e.g. I.click) opens a new tab, UIlicious will automatically switch to the newly opened tab.
+You generally don't need to explicitly use `I.switchTab` to switch to a new tab, unless you want to go to a previously opened tab.

 ## Switch to the next tab